-Section 1 starts in Old Colorado City and heads to Manitou Springs.
+Section 1 starts in Manitou Springs.

 Climb up Ruxton Ave and stay right at the initial fork to reach the Ute Indian Trail (UPT).
 Near the top of Ruxton, you'll see some condos right after the road forks and becomes one-way to traffic.
 Right where the road forks again (left loops back downhill, right continues up to the cog railway), take the immediate right that goes up a steeper paved hill.
 This is the way to the Ute Pass Trail